chenfan0/static/Readme.md

 ### Options

  - `maxage` Browser cache max-age in milliseconds. defaults to 0
+ - `history` use koa-history-api-fallback to set history mode
  - `hidden` Allow transfer of hidden files. defaults to false
  - `index` Default file name, defaults to 'index.html'
  - `defer` If true, serves after `return next()`, allowing any downstream middleware to respond first.